 Benjamin Banneker died on Sunday, October 9, 1806 at the age of 74.

-Banneker's clock, most of his personal belongings and nearly all his writings, research, and books were thought to be destroyed in a mysterious house fire presumable started by arsonists while his funeral was going on a few hundred yards away.
+Banneker's clock, most of his personal belongings and nearly all his writings, research, and books were thought to be destroyed in a mysterious house fire presumably started by arsonists while his funeral was going on just a few hundred yards away.
 By the time mourners realized what was going on, the fire had engulfed his home and completely destroyed his estate.
 The loss was tragic and the full extent of what Banneker achieved and was working on at the time of his death will never be realized.

 Many people have not yet heard the story of Benjamin Banneker and have no idea what he contributed to the great history of this country.
 It is our mission to not only educate people, but to use the story of Banneker to inspire a sense of pride and to help them achieve greatness themselves.
 If this man achieved so much with so little just imagine what you are capable of doing with the tools afforded to us today.
 We hope you will join the Banneker Movement and help us share the history as well.